You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 Think about food from this perspective:

-• Which foods will meet my need to feeling good (satiety)?
+- Which foods will meet my need to feel good (satiety)?

-When you ask yourself these questions you are helping your body and your mind as well as your self-esteem.
+When you ask yourself these questions, you are helping your body, mind, and self-esteem.
 You can make decisions based on the fullness of what’s important to you.

-5. Not giving yourself permission to enjoy the food you eat.
+5. Not permitting yourself to enjoy the food you eat.

-When you do this, you honor your need for both fuel and pleasure and you no longer left wanting more.
+When you do this, you honor your need for fuel and pleasure and are no longer left wanting more.

-You can eat what you need, feel satisfied and eat with moderation.
+You can eat what you need, feel satisfied and eat in moderation.

 Eat in Moderation Solution: